suryakiran1993/aws-demo-project/README.md

 # Employee Manager App

-A simple Employee CRUD application built with Vite + React, using Material UI and Tailwind CSS for the interface, and localStorage for data persistence.
+A simple Employee CRUD application built with Vite + React, using Material UI and Tailwind CSS for the interface, and sessionStorage for data persistence.

 ## Features